jobrouter/php-rest-client/docs/api/clientconfiguration.rst

    .. php:method:: withLifetime($lifetime)

       :param int $lifetime: The lifetime in seconds.
 It must be between 0 and 3600.
       :returns self: A new instance of the configuration.

+   .. php:method:: withClientOptions($clientOptions)

+      :param Brotkrueml\\JobRouterClient\\Configuration\\ClientOptions $clientOptions: The :ref:`client options <api-clientoptions>` when different from the default options.
+      :returns self: A new instance of the configuration.